sequence-toolbox/SeQUeNCe/parallel/README.md

 Instructions on how to install CMake can be found on the [CMake website](https://cmake.org/install/).
 If you have CMake already installed on your system, make sure it is version 3.10 or later using `$ cmake --version`.

 ### Eigen
 Eigen is a library for adding linear algebra tools to C++.
 The library may be downloaded from the [Eigen wiki](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download).
-Once downladed, create another directory named `build_dir` and build the library using cmake:
+Once downloaded, create another directory named `build_dir` and build the library using cmake:
 ```
 $ mkdir build_dir
 $ cd build_dir